Growth of regular partitions 4: strong regularity and the pairs partition: Introduction

 \subsection{Outline}

 We give here an outline of the rest of the paper.
 The final subsection of the introduction, Subsection \ref{ss:notation}, will cover basic notational conventions for the paper.
 In Section \ref{sec:reg}, we cover preliminaries related to hypergraph regularity, largely paraphrasing the analogous section from Part 3.
 Section \ref{sec:VC2} is also based on the analogous section in Part 3, and covers the definitions of $\VC_2$-dimension and homogeneous decompositions.
-In Section \ref{sec:Ltools}, we introduce tools specific to this paper, including irreducible bigraphs, edge-colored bigraphs, corner graphs and encodings, and a special type of blow up.
-Section \ref{sec:mainL} contains the proofs of the main results.
+In Section \ref{sec:Ltools}, we introduce tools specific to the $L_{\calH}$ problem, including irreducible bigraphs, edge-colored bigraphs, corner graphs and encodings, and a special type of blow up.
+Section \ref{ss:UBL} contains proofs for the polynomial and constant upper bounds in Theorem \ref{thm:mainL2}.
+Section \ref{sec:LBL} contains lower bound constructions for Theorem \ref{thm:mainL2}.
+Section \ref{sec:L2} combines these results to prove Theorem \ref{thm:mainL2}.